Neovim Plugin Development

 You will debug the plugin by:

-- Launch the server in the debuggee using
+- Launch the server in the nvim instance where you're going to run the actions using

 . - Open another Neovim instance with the source file (the debugger).